 Our workshops and training offer participants the opportunity to grow as professionals, connect with their peers, and to earn free materials and resources.
 Our workshops and training cover a wide range of research-based topics that promote best practices in child care settings.
 Subjects covered include but are not limited to: Health and Safety, CPR/First Aid, Ages and Stages of Child Development, and Trauma-Informed Care Practices.

-Our world is changing and requiring all of us to learn new strategies for connecting with one another.
-ICES has begun offering virtual workshops and training to meet the needs of child care providers in our community.
-To learn about upcoming opportunities for enhancing your skills as a provider, visit our News and Events page or follow us on Facebook.
+In response to the COVID pandemic, we all have had to learn new strategies for connecting with one another.
+ICES offers virtual workshops and training to meet the needs of child care providers in our community.
+To learn about upcoming opportunities for enhancing your skills as a provider, join us on Zoom for one of our free workshops: